CSCI 360

 Tokens, late submissions, and resubmissions

-Each student starts the semester with three virtual tokens which they can spend however they wish.
+Each student starts the semester with five virtual tokens which they can spend however they wish.
 Tokens are non-transferable.

 Conversely, additional tokens may be earned in the following ways: